Tetralogy of Fallot: Long-term

 Adult patients with congenital cardiac disease are on the rise at a rate of about 5% per year, outpacing the pediatric population.
-Right ventricular volume overload form pulmonary insufficiency, right ventricular aneurysm from outflow patch or ventriculotomy, distal pulmonary artery obstruction, ventricular hypertrophy, chamber enlargement, biventricular dysfunction, and aortic root dilation and insufficient are all long-term complications seen in these patients.
-Arrhythmia, heart failure, and complications from reoperations are the three primary causes of death in individuals with corrected tetralogy of Fallot.
+Right ventricular volume overload form pulmonary insufficiency, right ventricular aneurysm from outflow patch or ventriculotomy, distal pulmonary artery obstruction, ventricular hypertrophy, chamber enlargement, biventricular dysfunction, and aortic root dilation and insufficiency are all long-term complications seen in these patients.
+Arrhythmia, heart failure, and complications from reoperations are the three primary causes of death in individuals with corrected TOF.
 QRS duration greater than 180 milliseconds, older age at repair (greater than three years), significant pulmonary valve or tricuspid valve regurgitation, history of syncope, multifocal premature ventricular contractions, and ventricular tachycardia are some of the factors associated with sudden death after 30 years of procedure.
 Pulmonary insufficiency is the most common reason for reoperation, and pulmonary valve replacement criteria have traditionally been based on the severity of the regurgitant fraction on a magnetic resonance or CT scan.
-Right and left ventricular end-systolic and end-diastolic volume indices, ejection fractions, and the existence of aneurysm generating obstructive outflow are all parameters seen in this research.
+Right- and left-ventricular end-systolic and end-diastolic volume indices, ejection fractions, and the existence of aneurysm generating obstructive outflow are all parameters seen in this research.
 Exercise intolerance, heart failure signs and symptoms, syncope, and prolonged ventricular tachycardia are all possible symptoms.
 A transcatheter pulmonary valve method can also be used to replace a pulmonary valve.

 Pregnancy

-In comparison to the general obstetric population, women who had their tetralogy of Fallot repaired completely have similar outcomes.
+In comparison to the general obstetric population, women who had their TOF repaired completely have similar outcomes.
 The degree of pulmonary regurgitation with right or left ventricular dysfunction, as well as the level of pulmonary hypertension, are linked to an increased risk of pregnancy complications.
 Fetal death is more likely in women who have moderate right ventricular hypertension or who have undergone a palliative shunt.
-In comparison to 0.8% of the general population, offspring of women with tetralogy have a 3–5% chance of developing congenital cardiac disease.
-If the 22q11 deletion is present, there is a 50% chance of transferring the damaged chromosome, with a high risk of a congenital cardiac abnormality.
+In comparison to 0.8% of the general population, offspring of women with TOF have a 3–5% chance of developing congenital cardiac disease.
+If the 22q11 deletion is present, the odds of transferring the damaged chromosome is 50%, with a high risk of a congenital cardiac abnormality.